kgilbert7854/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+.forEach method retrieves information about a given array.
+While, .map allows us to make changes to items in an array, and returns a new array.

 2. What is the difference between a function and a method?

+Functions are their own individual "programs" and can be created/called independently.
+Methods are used within a class and are used to manipulate objects.

 3. What is closure?

-4. Describe the four rules of the 'this' keyword.
+Closure is the envirnment where a funtion is called/reaches outward for context.

+4. Describe the four rules of the 'this' keyword. globalbinding- the scope is global. "this" is binded to the console or window. implicit binding- "this" is binded to the object that calls the method/function. explicit binding- call, apply, or bind is used to explicitly define "this". new binding- used for constructor functions. "this" is binded to the new object within the constructor.

 5. Why do we need super() in an extended class?
+Super() is used in an extented class to help the child object gain the attributes from the parent object.
+It helps to bind object together.

 ## Project Set up